Nottingham-CTU/Advanced-Reports/README.md

 * **Allow downloads** \* determines whether a download link is provided for this report
 * **Grant downloads to roles** \* apart from users with edit rights, only the users with roles listed here will see the download link.
+* **Report can be saved to a field** \* determines whether the report can be saved into a file field on a record using the `@ADVANCED-REPORT-SAVE` action tag.
+For more information about this, see the section *saving reports to records* below.
 * **Allow retrieval as image** \* determines whether the report can be retrieved as an image file, rather than as a REDCap page, which is useful for embedding a report in a data collection instrument